-Violets also are the official birth flower for February.
-They are popular chooses as images on gifts, or as baby bouquets, etc. They also are popular in bridal corsages.
+Violets also are the official February birth flower, making them a perfect gift for the birthday of a loved one.
 The violet is frequently linked to the amethyst, the February birthstone that symbolizes deep love, royalty and happiness.

 Interesting Facts and Trivia About Violet Flowers

 - The violet is the state flower of Rhode Island, Illinois, New Jersey, and Wisconsin.
 In the United Kingdom, the dog violet is the county flower of Lincolnshire.
-The purple violet is the provincial flower of New Brunswick, according to Wikipedia.
+The purple violet is the provincial flower of New Brunswick.

 - Violets, and badges depicting them, are sold in fund-raising efforts in Australia and New Zealand on and around Violet Day in commemoration of lost World War I soldiers.

 - The violet was Emperor Napoleon Bonaparte’s signature flower.
-He used the flower to cover his wife’s grave when Josephine died in 1814.
+He used it to cover his wife’s grave when she died in 1814.
 In addition, some of Bonaparte’s supporters were known to use violet flowers to assess if subjects were loyal to the emperor by asking them if they liked the flowers.